xiaojue/lithe/README.md

 });
 //or
 lithe.use('a.js','b.js',function(a,b){
-  //a and b is required;
+  //a and b has required;
 });
 ```